AnonCatalyst/Ominis-OSINT/README.md

     Identify potential social profiles and forums.

--- **NOTE:** `Hello World 🌍 👋 - A bug fix update and some touchups are expected to be in a coming update! `⏳️
+-- **NOTE:** `Hello World 🌍 👋 - Bug fixes and some touchups are expected to be in a coming update! `⏳️

 ## Compatibility and Future Releases